 (Turn left on Boat Dock Road, 13 miles to old Hwy.
 25, then turn right 0.2 miles for stop #5)

 Stop 5: Final Approach

-After leaving Hager's Shop (and following the route you just drove), here is where Morgan detached Col. Bennett's 9th Tennessee Cavalry to set up a roadblock on the Hartsville-Castalian Springs road and other points to cut off any escape the Federals might try to find.
-Bennett took the rest of his regiment to Hartsville 1 mile away.
-Morgan and the rest of his troops crossed here through the lowest point and made his initial approach toward their objective, still undetected.
+After leaving Hager’s Blacksmith Shop, Morgan detached part of Col. Bennett’s 9th Tennessee Cavalry to set up a roadblock on the Hartsville-Castalian Springs road and other points to cut off any escape Union troops might try to use.
+Bennett took the rest of his regiment to Hartsville one mile away.
+Morgan and the rest of his troops crossed here through the lowest point and made their initial approach toward their objective, still undetected by the Union troops.